SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 155. - Wise Archery [UB]

 Your intuition guides your hand when using a bow.
 Increase your Wisdom attribute by 1, to a maximum of 20.
-You can use your Wisdom modifier instead of your Dexterity modifer for the attack and damage rolls with these weapons.
+You can use your Wisdom modifier instead of your Dexterity modifier for the attack and damage rolls with these weapons.

 # 156. - *Wood-Elf Magic* © [UB]